 4. How does your gender identity inform your work?

-As a woman, I empathize with other women about wanting a sense of community and support.
-Recently, I visited Senegal through my work and was able to meet multiple female leaders and volunteers across our partner communities.
-I learned that before these women developed cooperative community gardens to work together, they almost never saw each other.
-I was told how much these cooperative community gardens have created a sense of community for women where they can talk, laugh, and collaborate with each other.
+I have been deeply moved by the numerous women who have inspired my work and personal growth.
+Recently, I visited Senegal for my job and met multiple female leaders across partner communities who are bringing women together and paving the way for the next generation.
+Many women described that before they developed cooperative community gardens to work together, they almost never saw each other.
+Arame Diop, community garden president in the village of Wereyane, explained to me how much these cooperative gardens have created a sense of community for women where they can collaborate, support, and inspire each other every day.
 In my own life, a sense of community has provided support when needed and the security to realize my potential as well as empower others.
 Creating strong bonds and lasting relationships with other women can uplift spirits and better one’s life.

 I believe in the power of storytelling for social change.
 One of the many ways that philanthropy can support gender equality is by genuinely and respectfully sharing people’s stories who are affected by gender discrimination.
 One thing I’ve come to understand is when it comes to supporting challenges, such as gender equality, it is crucial for people to listen to one another clearly without inserting their own beliefs and emotions into someone else’s story.
 What I mean by this can be described by a workshop I attended at GlobalPDX with Philanthropy Without Borders.
 The workshop was called “Exploitation & Empathy”, and it focused on communicating impact in a way that authentically represents the issues and preserves the dignity of those affected by it.
 One of the key takeaway points was this: It’s important to treat people how they want to be treated instead of how you think they want to be treated.